-Specialist teams including doctors, nurses, dentists and physiotherapists work together to help those affected by DEB.
+There are four specialist centres, two for children and two for adults, in the UK.
+Specialist teams include doctors, nurses, dentists, dietician, occupational therapists, psychologists and physiotherapists who work together to help those affected by DEB.
 There are many things to consider in the management of DEB and detailed information about this can be found on the DEBRA website (link below).
-Some of the more common areas include the following:
+Some of the more common ideas include the following:

-Practical measures: Careful choices of clothing and activities to reduce friction and protect vulnerable areas of skin, will reduce the number of new blisters, but, inevitably, some blisters will still occur.
-Schools should be informed of activities that need to be avoided and DEBRA nurses may be able to help and advice or if necessary arrange a visit to school premises.
+Practical measures: Careful choices of clothing and activities to reduce friction and protect vulnerable areas of skin, will reduce the number of new blisters.
+However, inevitably, some blisters will still occur.
+Schools should be informed of activities that need to be avoided and your EB CNS (clinical nurse specialist) will be able to help and advice or, if necessary, arrange a visit to school premises.

-Skin care: There are lots of different dressings available to use and the DEBRA nurses and dermatologists can advise on ways to look after any existing wounds or blisters.
-Over time individuals with DEB and their families often find dressings and techniques that work best for them.
-Pain control is important when changing dressings and there are many pain relief medications available and also other techniques such as guided imagery and distraction therapies may be useful, particularly during dressing changes.
+Skin care: There are lots of different dressings available to use and the EB nurses and dermatologists can advise on ways to look after any existing wounds or blisters.
+Over time, individuals with DEB and their families usually find dressings and techniques that work best for them.
+Pain control is important when changing dressings and there are many pain relief medications available.
+Other techniques such as guided imagery and distraction therapies may also be useful, particularly during dressing changes.

-If the eyes are affected, simple lubricant ointments are helpful.
+When the eyes are affected, lubricant ointments and eye drops applied regularly during the day are helpful.

-Mouth and nutrition: Poor appetite, blisters in the mouth or pain on swallowing may be problematic, but good nutrition is very important to help wounds and blisters heal.
-So nutritional support and advice from dieticians can be invaluable.
+Mouth and nutrition: Poor appetite, blisters in the mouth, pain on swallowing, oesophageal narrowing (strictures), reduced mouth opening, and tongue movement can cause problems.
+Good nutrition is highly important to help wounds and blisters heal.
+Nutritional support and advice from dieticians are essential.
 Oral hygiene and regular dental examinations are important to help prevent dental decay.
-If swallowing is severely limited in children with DEB, a minor operation called a gastrostomy (which involves making a passage to the stomach through the skin) can allow delivery of nutrients directly into the stomach.
-In adults, simple stretching of the oesophagus (gullet) is usually sufficient to improve swallowing.
+If swallowing is severely limited in children affected by a severe form of DEB, sometimes a minor intervention called oesophageal dilatation (a procedure to widen the food pipe) or a surgery procedure called gastrostomy (which involves inserting a tube, often referred to as a “G-tube” through the abdomen into the stomach) can improve nutrition and growth.

 Mobility and complications of scarring: In severe DEB, physiotherapy can help prevent restriction of movements.
 Hand wrapping and special dressings in the spaces between the fingers may also be helpful to prevent wounds on adjacent fingers fusing together.

-Special considerations: If any form of surgery is required, there are special measures that are undertaken to protect the skin and mouth of individuals with DEB; so it is important to let the surgical team know you or your child has DEB as they will then discuss with your dermatology team or DEBRA nurses who will advise the surgical team about careful handling and anaesthetic precautions which may be required.
+Special considerations: If any form of surgery is required, special measures are needed to protect the skin and mouth of individual.
+It is therefore extremely important to let the surgical team know you, or your child are affected by DEB.
+The surgical team can then discuss your case with your dermatology team and/or EB nurses who will advise about the careful handling and anaesthetic precautions which may be required.

-Head lice, which are common in school children, can be problematic in individuals with DEB.
+Head lice, which are common in school children, can be problematic for children affected by DEB.
 The lice may be more stubborn to clear with conventional treatments, as they may hide under crusts on the scalp.
-If parents have any concern that their child with DEB has head lice it may be worth discussing with a DEBRA nurse or EB centre early.
+If parents have any concern that their child has head lice it may be worth discussing this with an EB nurse or EB centre straightaway.

 - It can be helpful to carry a special wallet-sized information card giving details of DEB and the relevant precautions to be taken should you or your child need help in an emergency.
 These cards are available from DEBRA.

-- If you have any surgical procedures let the medical team know you have DEB as far in advance of your surgery date as possible, so they can plan with your dermatologist or DEBRA nurse (see above for more details)
+- If you have any surgical procedures let the medical team know you are affected by DEB as far in advance of your surgery date as possible, so they can plan with your dermatologist and/or EB nurse (see above for more details).